 There’s more data we can use.
 Patents, for example, or research fundings, technology licensing, and clinical trials.
 Let’s look at what each of these kinds of data could tell us about technology readiness level.
 In addition to using these data for maturity assessments of known technologies, you can also use them for discovering new, potentially game-changing innovations.

 But first, let’s simplify the TRL scale for our purposes here.
 And let’s add another stage, the “Hype” stage.
-By “hype”, I mean something that receives lots of attention, and perhaps even investment, but that has no science to back it up.
+By “Hype”, I mean something that receives lots of attention, and perhaps even investment, but that has no science to back it up.
 The “Hype” stage is important, I think.
 After all, you really don’t want to bet on the next Theranos.
-Theranos was a biotech company that got lots of attention and some serious investments but that turned out to be a scientific fraud.
+Theranos was a biotech company that got lots of attention and some serious investments.
+But it turned out to be a scientific fraud.
 Admittedly, an extreme case of hype.